Palestine Arab Congress: General Islamic Congress: Jerusalem, 1931

 The Congress lasted for two weeks, electing an executive committee and proposing the establishment of branches throughout the Muslim world.
 It affirmed the holiness of the Al-Aqsa mosque (including the Buraq wall) and the importance of Palestine to all Muslims, announcing plans for an Islamic university (the Aqsa Mosque University) and an Islamic land company to prevent Zionists from buying land in Palestine.
 The final session denounced Western imperialism in Muslim countries.

 The conference may be seen as the end of the Palestine Arab Congress.
 It split the Palestinian national movement by excluding Christians, and was bitterly opposed by Amin al-Husseini's critics.
 Fakhri al-Nashashibi organized a rival event at the King David Hotel, calling it "The Conference of the Islamic Nation".
 None of the conference proposals came to fruition, although it consolidated Amin al-Husseini's position as a leader of the Palestinian anti-Zionist movement.

 As the congress was ending, a group of about 50 delegates (primarily from Palestine and Syria) met at Awni Abdul Hadi's house and issued an Arab National Charter.
 This group (and the charter) evolved into the Istiqal Party.

 Aftermath

-After the death of Musa Kazim on 27 March 1934, Christian executive vice-president Yacoub Farraj became acting president.
+After the death of Musa Kazim on 27 March 1934, Christian executive vice-president Yaqoub Farraj became acting president.
 No agreement could be reached for a permanent successor, and no further Congresses were held.
 Its role was surpassed by a number of Palestinian Arab political parties representing the interests of particular families and individuals, or identifying with specific locations: the Istiqlal (1932), National Defence Party (1934), Arab Reform Party (1935), National Bloc Party (1935) and the Palestine Arab Party (1935).
 In 1932 a small group was formed in the Jaffa-Ramleh area, the Palestine Youth Party.